-I am a Master’s Student at the University of South Dakota under the direction of Dr. Jacob Kerby.
-My main research interests include examining the complexities of habitat and wildlife interactions, with particular focus on landscape disturbance effects on community assemblages.
-I am also fascinated by emerging diseases in wildlife populations, regarding why, at this point in time, they are so detrimental and prolific.
-I enjoy public education and outreach as well as pursuing questions that help optimize management strategies.
-My current project in the Kerby Lab focuses on the effects of tile drains on wetland fish, amphibian, and invertebrate communities.
+I am currently a Knauss Sea Grant Policy Fellow, with the National Oceanic and Atmospheric Administration.
+I am working in the office of Senator Gary Peters (MI) on Great Lakes Policy.
+I am finishing my Master’s at the University of South Dakota under the direction of Dr. Jacob Kerby, where I am examining the effects of agricultural runoff on fish, invertebrates, and water quality in Prairie Pothole wetlands.
+My main research interests include examining the complexities of habitat and wildlife interactions, with particular focus on the effects of landscape disturbance on community assemblages.
+I am also fascinated by emerging diseases in wildlife populations, particularly in amphibians and reptiles (i.e., snake fungal disease, chytrid, ranavirus, and Bsal).
+I enjoy public education and outreach as well as pursuing questions that help optimize management strategies for local, state, and federal governments.